-After the research data collection, the data must be analyzed.
-Spiegelberg (1971) theory is referred to as a qualitative-phenomenological data analysis technique.
-The structured steps taken for research using phenomenology are as follows.
-The first is to perform data reduction and interpretation using bracketing.
-Bracketing aims to help researchers understand the phenomenon as it is.
-The initial phase of the researcher must identify and temporarily store the assumptions, beliefs, and knowledge possessed in order to be able to concentrate on each aspect of the phenomenon and describe it.
-In this early stage, the researcher is neutral and open to the phenomena that occur.
-The researcher also helped the participants to do bracketing by using the right interview.
-The results of the collected data are then reduced so that the data can produce meaningful information.
-The second stage, changing the results of data reduction into a matrix form.
-From this matrix, it can be seen the relationship between data categories that have been grouped by subject, data categories according to informants, based on research locations, based on demographics, based on time, and based on categories.
-The third stage is to identify the process of data transcription into predetermined themes and then present it systematically in the form of narrative text.
-At this stage, the process of examining the phenomenon is carried out in such a way as to obtain a complete and in-depth picture of the phenomenon of TQM practice in Islamic boarding schools.
-The researcher reads interview transcripts repeatedly to be able to integrate with the data, extract specific statements, formulate the meaning of specific statements, formulate meanings and clusters of themes, formulate complete descriptions of phenomena and validate complete descriptions by giving descriptions to participants.
-After the data analysis process is complete, the researcher conducts an in-depth literature study to determine the relationship and position of the research results to the results of previous studies.
-Fourth stage, conclusion.
-Conclusion drawing and data verification aims to find the meaning of the data collected by looking for relationships, similarities, or differences to draw conclusions as answers to existing problems.
+Data collection is typically followed by data analysis.
+Spiegelberg's (1971) theory is referred to as a qualitative phenomenological data analysis technique.
+The structured steps taken in this study using phenomenology are as follows.
+The first step involved performing data reduction and interpretation using bracketing.
+Bracketing helps researchers understand the phenomenon as it is.
+In the initial phase, the researchers identified and temporarily stored the assumptions, beliefs, and the existing knowledge of the phenomenon under consideration to concentrate on each aspect of the phenomenon and describe it.
+In this early stage, the researchers were neutral and open to this phenomenon.
+The researchers also helped the participants to do bracketing by using the right interview.
+The results of the collected data were then reduced to derive meaningful information.
+In the second stage, the results of data reduction were transformed into a matrix form.
+From this matrix, the relationship between data categories grouped by subject, informants, locations, demographics, and time, were seen.
+In the third stage, the results of data transcription into predetermined themes and then presented systematically in the form of narrative text.
+During this stage, the phenomenon was examined to obtain a comprehensive picture of the TQM practices in Islamic boarding schools in the research location.
+The researchers read interview transcripts repeatedly to integrate the same with the data, extract specific statements, formulate the meaning of specific statements, formulate meanings and clusters of themes, formulate complete descriptions of phenomena, and validate complete descriptions by giving descriptions to participants.
+After data analysis, the researchers conducted an in-depth literature study to determine the relationship and position of the research results with the results of previous studies.
+The fourth stage involved drawing conclusions from the obtained results.
+Conclusion drawing and data verification essentially aims to find the meaning of the data collected by looking for relationships, similarities, or differences to draw conclusions as answers to existing problems.
 The conclusions obtained are supported by valid and credible evidence.

-Result and Discussion
+Results and Discussion

-Islamic Boarding School Management-based curriculum planning at Ma'had Darullughah Wadda'awah Pasuruan
+Islamic Boarding School Management-based curriculum planning at Ma’had Darullughah Wadda’awah Pasuruan, Indonesia

 -indicate yiour themes before the evidence

 The first finding reveals the practice of pesantren management-based curriculum planning at Ma'had Darullughah Wadda'awah.
 The findings explain that the Ma'had Darullughah Wadda'awah Islamic Boarding School in its curriculum planning practice is based on theological and normative teachings to respond critically and wisely to the times as well as the industrial revolution that is happening today.
-The first theme reveals the practice of TQM which focuses on curriculum management planning in Islamic boarding schools.
-The findings reveal that the practice of curriculum planning based on pesantren management at Ma'had Darullughah Wadda'awah is based on theological and normative teachings to respond critically and wisely to the developments of the times and the current industrial revolution.
-Pondok Pesantren tries to find solutions that encourage students to have broad knowledge, and resilience to face modernization changes, but also maintain their historical identity.
+The first theme reveals the practice of TQM, which focuses on curriculum management planning in Islamic boarding schools.
+The findings reveal that the practice of curriculum planning in pesantren management at Ma’had Darullughah Wadda’awah is based on theological and normative teachings to respond critically and wisely to the developments of the times and the current industrial revolution.
+Pondok Pesantren tries to find solutions that encourage students to have extensive knowledge and resilience to face modernization changes and maintain their historical identity.
 The interview results revealed that the planning of teaching and learning in this pesantren makes use of the applicable curriculum as well as basic Arabic skills.
-There are also Pondok Pesantren extracurricular activities for santri such as English speeches, da'wah to outermost, underdeveloped, and underdeveloped areas, entrepreneurs, and so on. data one.
+Pondok Pesantren extracurricular activities are conducted for santri such as English speeches, da’wah to outermost, underdeveloped, and underdeveloped areas, entrepreneurs, and so on.